 The legacy of the Labour government 1945-52 has to a large extent, formulated a post-war consensus amongst all political parties in support of the Welfare State.

-Labour lost the 1951 election, though Attlee continued as party leader; however, after the election defeat, he increasingly struggled to prevent the party splitting between left and right.
+Labour lost the 1951 election, though Attlee continued as party leader; however, after the election defeat, he increasingly struggled to prevent the party from splitting between left and right.
 After defeat in the 1955 general election, Clement Attlee retired from politics.

 Attlee died of pneumonia at the age of 84 at Westminster Hospital on 8 October 1967.